 13 Somewhere around 1:00pm someone challenged whether we had a quorum to legitimize any votes or changes?
 What?
 (A quorum is 20% of the nominated delegates (4,274).
 So 854 delegates are needed.)
 So a rather lengthy count was done and there was not enough -- only 700+ was left.
 Many people leaving for lunch never came back.

-rules and policies.
+14. So we dismissed not being able to change any of the rules and policies.
 I've decided I have a lot to learn about these caucuses and conventions.
 I got some terminology to learn.
 Mostly, I'd like to nominate James to be on the organizing committee of these conventions.
 It was a little unorganized and often I couldn't hear what was being said because of all the buzzing and talking going on.
 Some of the officers were unclear of the rules and were talking among themselves to get it right.
 It's hard to vote when you didn't quite get it.
 So here I was saying, "What are we voting on?
 And what did they say?

 I guess I'll have to wait 4 more years to try again.